What are some examples of successful sonic branding?

 "Startup Chime": Listen to the History of the Mac Startup Chimes

-• The Sonic Element: The distinct, resonant "bong" sound that plays when most Mac computers start up (though its presence has varied with newer models).
+• The Sonic Element: The distinct, resonant "bong" sound that plays when most Mac computers start up.

 • Why It's Successful:

-• Welcoming & Reassuring: The sound acts as a welcoming signal, indicating the system is booting up correctly.
-It has a calm, clear, almost meditative quality.
+• Welcoming & Reassuring: The sound acts as a welcoming signal, with a calm, clear, almost meditative quality.

-• Reflects Brand Values: The chime's clean, minimalist, and sophisticated tone aligns perfectly with Apple's brand image of premium quality, simplicity, and user-friendliness.
+• Reflects Brand Values: The chime's clean, minimalist tone aligns perfectly with Apple's image of premium quality and simplicity.
 It sounds "designed."

-• Global Recognition: Even people who don't own Macs often recognize the sound due to its prevalence in media and its distinctive character.
+• Global Recognition: Even people who don't own Macs recognize the sound.

-• Strategic Impact: It contributes to the overall premium feel of Apple products and creates an immediate, consistent brand touchpoint at the very beginning of a user's interaction.
+• Strategic Impact: It contributes to the premium feel of Apple products and creates a consistent brand touchpoint at the very start of interaction.

 A close-up of a Coca-Cola bottle pouring into a glass filled with ice, creating splashes.
 Animated sound effects like 'PSSHHT,' 'FIZZZ,' and 'CLINK' are visually represented by sound waves around the glass, capturing the full sonic experience of refreshment.
 Blurred happy faces are in the background.